Ask the Coaches

 In this sense, the runs are a form of "active recovery" Active recovery doesn't have to include running: walking, massage, warm baths, stretching, swimming, and any light activity can get blood flowing and improve recovery.”

 Our member's answer is from Gromit in Guildford.
 Gromit races hard so should know a thing or two about recovery runs:

 “I like going for a recovery run the day after a hard race (which is a lot - I LOVE racing).
 I always keep it short and just try to feel like the run is restoring energy rather than being extra training.”

 Thanks, Gromit.
 Cracking response.

-Next month's question is from Gillian in Glasgow.
+Our next question is from Gillian in Glasgow.
 Gillian asks:

 Everybody says I have a very bouncy running style.
 I understand the correct term is "vertical oscillation" and my Garmin agrees it is too high.
 Is it that much of a problem?
-How do I go about fixing it?
+How do I go about reducing it?

 Want to answer Gillian's question or ask your own?
 Become a member and get involved.